eloragh/faith-webscraper/README.md

 You can look at the python files if you want!
 They don't bite :) but they might not make any sense.

+They barely make sense to me.

-Here are the terms I used to search each subreddit
+Here are the terms I used to search each subreddit:

 ```python
 subreddits_queries = {